 10. Monitoring and Review

-BD will actively monitor compliance with its Order Execution Policy.
-To assist with the comprehensive review of BD’s best execution arrangements, BD has put in place a set of tools and processes aimed to satisfy our monitoring obligations and provide clients with the best possible execution, including but not limited to:
+RBCBD will actively monitor compliance with its Order Execution Policy.
+To assist with the comprehensive review of RBCBD’s best execution arrangements, RBCBD has put in place a set of tools and processes aimed to satisfy our monitoring obligations and provide clients with the best possible execution, including but not limited to:

 – Order Execution Policy Committee – A committee established to review the adequacy of and ensure compliance with the firms’ Order Execution Policy.